 Here are 11 points that we have learnt while on the road, which every traveler will be able to relate it too.

 1) Learning to stay out of comfort zone

 Living outside comfort zone is where travelers thrive.
 The act of leaving your comfy bed, abandoning your daily routine, adapting to new surroundings, befriending strangers and immersing yourself in a new culture are all part of leaving that restrictive comfort zone that we call home.
-Learning to become comfortable in situations that make others uncertain, full of worry, anxious, or crack is a skill that will help you achieve whatever you want.
-When travels push you to the edge of chaos, you’ll learn to endure it.
-And that’s what leads us to grow as an individual and embrace the challenges that life puts before us.
-We open ourselves up to new challenges and learning experiences so that our mind is a little more open and our heart a little more full.
+Learning to become comfortable in uncertain situations is a skill that will help you achieve whatever you want.
+When travels push you to the edge of chaos, you’ll learn to endure it and embrace the challenges.
+This is what makes our mind a little more open and our heart a little more full.

 2) Learning to trust our instincts and the universe

 Should I trust the taxi driver?
 Should I hang out with the traveler I just met?
 Should I visit the place suggested by that stranger?
 Sometimes, knowing yourself, surrendering to the universe for signs and sticking to your principles pays off.
 Guts or instinct is something we’ve learned to acquire and hone through traveling.
 When you are in a foreign country where there is little familiarity and especially when you are alone, you tend to focus and listen to your antennae even more for guidance.
 You know you have no other choice but to trust your feeling of things.
 You have no safety net but yourself which helps you sharpen your instincts.
 Trust happens, because there is no one else.
 And that’s what leads us to connect to our self and listen to our inner soul even harder.